Terraform Security Best Practices for Confluent Cloud

 Use variable sets to share secrets across multiple workspaces

 Sops is an open-source tool that enables you to manage encrypted secrets in version control.
-It can be used together with a Terraform provider or decrypt-at-runtime pattern to supply secrets securely to Terraform without storing them in plaintext.
+You can use Sops together with a Terraform provider or a decrypt-at-runtime pattern to supply secrets securely to Terraform without storing them in plaintext.

 Sensitive connector properties